-What Is a Cash-For-Keys Deal Between a Landlord and Tenant?
+What Is a Cash-For-Keys Deal?

 Rather Than Risk the Win-Lose Outcome That Will Be the Result of a Landlord Tenant Board Hearing a Landlord and Tenant May Pursue a Win-Win Outcome By Negotiating a Termination of Tenancy In What Is Known As a Cash-For-Keys Deal.

 A Helpful Guide For How to Understand the Legality and Benefits of a Negotiated Termination of Tenancy

 At some point in time a landlord may wish to buy-out the rights of tenure as held by a tenant; and accordingly a negotiated agreement may be established betweent the landlord and the tenant in what is colloquially known and referred to as a cash for keys deal.

 The Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17 provides for very limited circumstances in which a tenant may be evicted whereas, generally, a tenant is granted security of tenure.
 Specifically, the security of tenure provisions within the Residential Tenancies Act, 2006 state: